APIYOJENNIFER/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. Check for lowercase character
 4. Check for alphabetic character, lowercase or uppercase
 5. Print the sign of a number
+6. Compute the absolute value of an integer